dell/omnia/docs/Troubleshooting/FAQ.md

 ## Why is the Infiniband NIC down after provisioning the server? <br>
 Omnia does not activate Infiniband NICs.
 To enable the device manually, use `ifup <IB NIC name>`.
+>> __Note:__ If your server is running LeapOS, run `omnia.yml` to install IB drivers then manually enable devices.
+Alternatively, if the [Leap OSS](http://download.opensuse.org/distribution/leap/15.3/repo/oss/) and [Leap Non OSS](http://download.opensuse.org/distribution/leap/15.3/repo/non-oss/) are installed, use `zypper install -n rdma-core librdmacm1 libibmad5 libibumad3` to install IB NIC drivers before manually bringing up the interface using the command above.

 ## What to do if AWX jobs fail with `Error creating pod: container failed to start, ImagePullBackOff`?
 Potential Cause:<br>